 Gabby Angeloro (Math 2018) participated in the Budapest Semesters in Mathematics (BSM) in the 2017 spring semester.
 Initiated by Paul Erdős, László Lovasz, and Vera T. Sós, the BSM provides a unique opportunity for North American undergraduates to study under the tutelage of eminent Hungarian scholars. ( more details)

-Associate Professor of Mathematics Chi-Ming Tang gave a lecture at the Beijing Geological Science University about "Actuary Science" on July 3, 2018.
+Associate Professor of Mathematics Chi-Ming Tang gave a lecture at the Beijing Geological Science University on "Actuarial Science" on July 3, 2018.

 Gena Driscoll Brantley (Math 2019) was selected as a SUNY Geneseo Presidential Scholar for 2018-2019.
 Presidential Scholars at SUNY Geneseo are top-achieving members of the senior class who exemplify Geneseo's institutional values and assist the Provost and President in promoting academic excellence on campus.